SanzharMrz/pic-folder-parser/README.md

 $ python main.py -m predict -folder /home/user/photos/
 ```

-Note that you can set nested path to folder, like:
+Note that you can set local path to folder, like:

 ```bash
 # Run predicting